jorge2412/DataLake2/Mixed Reality/HoloLens (Draft)/Session 2 - Hands On/HoloLens HOL.md

 <a name="Overview"></a>
 ## Overview ##

 [Windows Holographic](https://developer.microsoft.com/en-us/windows/holographic) is a platform that enables software developers to build a new generation of applications that elevate immersion to new heights.
 Traditional virtual-reality (VR) platforms immerse users in a world that *replaces* the world around them.
-Windows Holographic is a *mixed reality* (MR) platform that injects three-dimensional computer-generated content into the real world and allows users to interact with that content.
+Windows Holographic is a *mixed reality* (MR) platform that injects three-dimensional computer-generated content into the world around you and lets you interact with that content.
 Imagine learning how a jet engine works by walking around a virtual jet engine floating in the room in front of you, watching the parts rotate and gases flow through the turbine blades, and waving a hand to peel away layers to reveal what's inside.
 That is mixed reality.
-And that is just one example of the kinds of experiences that Windows Holographic makes possible.
+And it is just one example of the kinds of experiences that Windows Holographic makes possible.

 Microsoft's [HoloLens](https://www.microsoft.com/microsoft-hololens/en-us), pictured below, is a Windows Holographic device that represents the leading edge of mixed-reality hardware.
 This first-generation device is targeted towards software developers and MR enthusiasts.
-It is the world's first self-contained holographic computer, and it enables users to engage with digital content and interact with holograms in the world around them.
-Worn like a set of glasses, it allows the real world to come through while enhancing that world with holographic objects generated in software.
+It is the world's first self-contained holographic computer, and it enables users to engage with digital content and interact with holograms.
+Worn like a set of glasses, it lets the real world come through while enhancing that world with holographic objects.

 ![Windows HoloLens Development Edition](Images/hololens.png)

-There are multiple ways to build applications for Windows Holographic, including accessing the low-level APIs directly (all Windows Holographic applications are ultimately Universal Windows Platform apps that access some special APIs).
+There are multiple ways to build applications for Windows Holographic, including accessing the low-level APIs directly.
 Rather than write to the APIs directly, most developers choose to use [Unity](https://unity3d.com/) instead.
 Unity abstracts the underlying APIs and provides a rich environment for building and testing holographic apps.
 Supplemented by a vibrant ecosystem that includes an [asset store](https://www.assetstore.unity3d.com) and an active community of developers, Unity is also available in several editions, including a [Personal Edition](https://store.unity.com/products/unity-personal) that you can use for free.

 In this lab, you will use Unity to build a holographic application, experience mixed-reality first-hand, and see what it takes to build apps for Microsoft HoloLens.
 You can run the app in Microsoft's [HoloLens emulator](https://developer.microsoft.com/en-us/windows/holographic/using_the_hololens_emulator), or run it on a real device if you have access to a HoloLens.
 Obviously, the latter provides a higher-fidelity and more immersive experience.